nav-inc/envcfg/README.md

 ## Built-in Supported Types

-As demonstratedd in the above example, envcfg already knows how to parse strings into many of the types built in to Go and its standard library.
+As demonstrated in the above example, envcfg already knows how to parse strings into many of the types built in to Go and its standard library.
 Here's the complete list:

     int